The tiered garden bed that I purchased is by Suncast. It came as a kit that had to be assembled.

 It is rated as indoor/outdoor.

-I plan to get the smaller version to use in my enclosed porch once it gets built.
+This is the smaller version.
 It is rated as urban for herb gardening and balcony planters.

 The small raised garden bed measures 14.7 inch wide by 32.3 inch long, and stands 30.7 inches high.
 It also includes a tray for starting seedlings.